 Overall, I think there are only a few production synergies that Coca-Cola can leverage, which makes entering the market a bit more difficult.

-You’ve done a ton of work and now it is time to put everything that you’ve done together into a recommendation.
+You’ve done a ton of work so far in the case interview and now it is time to put everything together into a recommendation.

 Throughout the interview, you should have been making notes of key takeaways after each question you answer.